leandrorosa/chrome-github-points/README.md

 # chrome-github-points

-Chrome extension to add storypoints feature to GitHub
+Chrome extension to add storypoints feature to GitHub.

-### LISENCE

-MIT